rafaelsoteldosilva/restaurant-suggestions/README.md

 ## <ins>src/components/ResultsList.js</ins>

-It is in charge of showing an horizontal list of restaurant suggestions,
+It is in charge of showing an horizontal list of restaurant suggestions, for example:

 ![image](./imagesForReadme/ResultsList.jpg)